TolgaTatli/Moon/_drafts/2016-05-13-setting-up-chromebook-for-dev-post.md

 #### Step 2: Install crouton extension ####

 1. Navigate to [crouton integration Extension @ Chrome Webstore](https://goo.gl/OVQOEt)
-2. Click 'ADD TO CHROME' button in the top left of the popup
+2. Click '+ ADD TO CHROME' button in the top left of the popup
 3. Click 'Add extension' in the next popup
 4. After a few seconds you should see a new page open up saying 'Thank you for installing the crouton extension!'
 5. You can now close those tabs and confirm that the extension is running by looking for the C icon in the top right of Chrome.